Board of Management

 Farwerck is married and is father of three children.
 In his free time he enjoys cycling and tennis.
 He also listens to music (Spotify!) a lot and reads Dutch and English literature (on an E-reader).

-Jan Kees de Jager, member of the Board of Management
+Jan Kees de Jager, member of the Board of Management and Chief Financial Officer

 In 1990 De Jager graduated from Nyenrode University in Breukelen as Bachelor of Business Administration.
 He went on to study at the Erasmus University in Rotterdam where he first graduated in business economics and social economy in 1994 and two years later with a Master's in Dutch law.